meatsby/meatsby.github.io/content/Tech Stacks/AWS/Amazon S3.md

 	- Data Transfer - You pay for data that you transfer into and out of Amazon S3
 	- Management and Replication - You pay for the storage management features that you have enabled on your account’s Amazon S3 buckets

-- `내구성이 뛰어난` 이미지, 비디오, 파일, 스냅샷 등 `객체` 기반의 스토리지
-- 정적 웹 사이트 호스팅 용도
+### Objects
+- Objects(files) have a `key` which is the full path
-- S3 Standard
+	- e.g. `s3://my-bucket/my_folder/another_folder/my_file.txt`
-	- 일반적인 저장 목적
-	- 접근이 빈번한 스토리지
-- S3 Standard IA
-	- 데이터를 오래 보유하기 위한 목적
-	- 접근 빈도 낮음
-	- 3개 이상의 AZ 에 저장됨
-	- S3 Standard 보다 저렴
-- S3 One Zone IA
-	- S3 Standard IA 와 같지만 오직 1개의 AZ 에 저장됨
-	- S3 Standard IA 보다 20% 저렴
+	- There's no concept of "directories" within buckets
+- Object values are the content of the body
+	- Max Object Size = 5TB
+- Metadata (list of text key/value pairs - system or user metadata)
+- Tags (Unicode key/value pair - up to 10) - useful for security/lifecycle
+- Version ID (if versioning is enabled)

 ## S3 to S3 Data Transfer
 ---